|Guide||♦||41 Triplogs||1 Topic|

 Willow Valley sits at an elevation of 6700'.
-With its narrows, mandatory swims, boulder hopping, scrambling and some route-finding this is a great place for people to get a taste of canyoneering in a great day hike.
+With its narrows, mandatory swims, boulder hopping, scrambling, and some route-finding, this is an excellent place for people to get a taste of canyoneering in a great day hike.

 My buddy and I did this hike on Labor Day.
 Neither of us had been here before, so we set out early to try and find the canyon.
 Follow the directions given below.
 Park your car at the tank (which will be on your right) or park as we did under the big ponderosa on the other side of the road opposite the tank.

-To start the hike and the small bit of route finding head towards the tank.
-You can walk around the tank opposite the road and you'll find a cowboy gate where the fence goes up and over some large rocks.
-If you look you can find it easily.
+To start the hike and the small bit of route finding, head towards the tank.
+You can walk around the tank opposite the road, and you'll find a cowboy gate where the fence goes up and over some large rocks.
+If you look, you can find it easily.
 Close the gate once through and pick your way down the canyon.
-There is no well-defined trail here so just route-find your way down the canyon.
-A hint: Follow the bottom of the canyon don't try and go on the slopes.
-The New Mexico Locust bush is razor-sharp and prominent on the slopes, it's less in the canyon bottom itself.
+There is no well-defined trail here, so route-find your way down the canyon.
+A hint: Follow the bottom of the canyon; don't try and go on the slopes.
+The New Mexico Locust bush is razor-sharp and prominent on the slopes; it's less in the canyon bottom itself.
 Just above the confluence with Willow Valley is a 10-ft cliff that you must either down climb or go around and get cut up in the Locust bush.
-If you look to the left you can downclimb this easily (and I'm no climber either).
+If you look to the left, you can easily downclimb this (and I'm no climber either).